The IPCRESS File: Book and Movie Review

-When a British agent investigating the kidnapping of top scientists is himself kidnapped he has to try to resist brainwashing in order to escape and discover who is behind the plot.
+When a British agent investigating the kidnapping of top scientists is himself kidnapped, he has to resist brainwashing in order to escape and discover who is behind the plot.

 The IPCRESS File: Plot Summary

 It’s 1961.
-An unnamed British agent (I will refer to him as ‘Harry’, the only name he gives in the novel, though he says it is false) is reassigned from Military Intelligence to a small civilian intelligence agency named WOOC(P), known as ‘Provisional’.
+An unnamed British agent (I will refer to him as ‘Harry’, the only name he gives in the novel, though he says it is false) leaves Military Intelligence and joins a small civilian intelligence agency named WOOC(P), known as ‘Provisional’.

-The head of Provisional, Dalby, tells Harry that a British scientist has disappeared, the latest of eight top priority personnel who have vanished in the last six weeks.
+The head of Provisional, Dalby, welcomes Harry to his team.
+He tells Harry that another British scientist has disappeared, the latest of eight top-echelon personnel who have vanished in the last six weeks.
 He suspects a man codenamed Jay is involved and sends Harry to offer money for the scientist’s return.

 Harry travels to Beirut, followed by what he assumes are Jay’s operatives.
-Dalby learns that Jay is going to smuggle the missing scientist over the border into Syria in the boot of a car.
-Dalby and Harry set up an ambush and rescue the scientist, killing the operatives who were tailing them, who turn out to be from US Navy Intelligence.
+Dalby learns Jay is going to smuggle the missing scientist over the border into Syria in the boot of a car.
+Dalby and Harry set up an ambush and rescue the scientist.
+They kill the operatives who were tailing them, who turn out to be from US Navy Intelligence.

-Back in London, the police pick up one of Jay’s gang, but he is killed before Harry can interrogate him.
+Back in London, the police pick up one of Jay’s gang, but someone kills him before Harry can interrogate him.
 However, the arrest does lead Harry to a safe house, which he raids with the help of the police.
-Although it has been abandoned, they discover a tape with what sound like distorted human voices on it.
+In the abandoned safe house, they discover a tape with what sound like distorted human voices on it.

 Dalby takes Harry to observe an American nuclear weapons test in the Pacific.
 There, Harry discovers that the Americans have the same problem with their scientists disappearing, and that they suspect he is a Soviet agent.

-A few days later, Dalby tells Harry that a body has been found on the coast road, and they go to investigate.
-Dalby disappears and the Americans arrest Harry, suspecting him of killing one of the guards and sending information about their nuclear test to a Soviet submarine offshore.
+A few days later, Dalby tells Harry that the Americans have found a body on the coast road, and they go to investigate.
+Dalby disappears and the Americans arrest Harry, suspecting him of killing a guard and sending information about their nuclear test to a Soviet submarine offshore.
 The Americans interrogate Harry and then swap him with the Hungarians for two crashed spy-plane pilots.
 The Hungarians hold Harry and start trying to brainwash him…

 Harry [blackout]realises he has to escape before the brainwashing succeeds.
 He manages to get out and discovers that his prison is not actually in Hungary but is in fact in London.
-He recovers at a friend’s flat, but his friend is also killed and Harry is framed for the murder.[/blackout]
+He recovers at a friend’s flat, but Harry’s tormentors kill his friend and frame Harry for the murder.[/blackout]